 Enrollment for this study has now closed.
 Daily questionnaires for enrolled participants will continue through October 31, 2021, after which only occasional longer surveys will be administered for the rest of 2021.
 We will continue to update the webpage with information for current participants.
 Publications from this study are highlighted below.

-Researchers at the University of Maryland School of Medicine and University of Maryland Medical System (UMMS) are partnering with the public to better understand the spread of COVID-19 in your community.
+Thank you for your interest in learning more about this study.
+Researchers at the University of Maryland School of Medicine and University of Maryland Medical System (UMMS) partnered with the public to better understand the spread of COVID-19 in your community.

-Questions or having difficulty enrolling into the study?
+Questions?
 Study staff are available to answer your questions about this research study and can be reached by phone at 1-855-559-1861 or via email at firstname.lastname@example.org